Camille D'Arville

-Camille D'Arville (June 21, 1863 — September 9, 1932), born Cornelia "Neeltye" Dykstra, was a Dutch-born light opera singer and a vaudeville performer.
+Camille D'Arville (June 21, 1863 – September 9, 1932), born Cornelia "Neeltye" Dykstra, was a Dutch-born light opera singer and a vaudeville performer.
 She was a member of The Bostonians.
 (Her surname is also found as Darville, d'Arville, and D'arville.)

 Early life

 Neeltye Dykstra was from the province of Overijssel the daughter of Cornelius Dykstra, a merchant.
-She studied music in Amsterdam, where she made her concert debut at age 14, and pursued further training in Vienna.
+At the age of 12 she began her voice training in Amsterdam.
+There she made her concert debut at age 14, and pursued further training in Vienna.
 She changed her name to Camille D'Arville soon after her opera debut in London.